 Clearly, compensation matters to sales reps.
 And in sales, compensation is tightly linked to performance.
-So, anything you can do to keep your reps motivated and help them hit their quotas will make them more money, be more productive, and encourage them to stick around.
+So anything you can do to keep your reps motivated and ensure they hit their quotas will help them make more money, be more productive, and encourage them to stick around.

 The turnover rate for sales reps sits at almost 35%, which is nearly three times the average for other professions.
 The biggest factor behind this is insufficient compensation, which causes 89% of sales reps to leave their jobs.